bdqnghi/ast-node-encoding/README.md

-# Encoding the AST Tree using a strategy similar to word2vec, but applied to the context of AST's
+# Encoding the AST Tree using a strategy similar to word2vec, but applied to the context of AST's.

 This project aims to learn vector representations for AST nodes.
 [Building Program Vector Representations for Deep Learning] (https://arxiv.org/abs/1409.3358) is the original paper presented at AAAI 2015.
 Instead of the method proposed in this paper, I use a strategy similar to word2vec to learn AST node embeddings.